 Often times, business women and executives are feeling anxious, depressed or stressed out find that they are not managing their workload, not managing their home life and feel completely out of control.
 They know they are at risk of ruining relationships or worse, getting reprimanded at work, yet they just don’t know what to do to change.

 • You don’t have time to waste.

 But in the midst of all of this, you feel lost and don’t know who you are anymore- you feel empty and unfulfilled.

-You hate that you don’t have great connections w colleagues at work.
+You hate that you don’t have great connections with colleagues at work.
 You hate that your colleagues do not respect you.
 You hate that your reviews are not complementary.
 You feel lonely at work and at home.

 Of course you do.
 It is normal to feel this way under these circumstances.

 Your career and your reputation are on their way to ruin.
 You don’t understand why people at work complain about you or don’t like you.